salmanalibanani/salmanalibanani.com/content/post/migrating-my-blog-to-hugo-netlify.md

 I looked around for alternatives, and finally settled for the zero-cost combo of <a href="https://www.netlify.com/" target="_blank">Netlify</a> and <a href="https://gohugo.io/" target="_blank">Hugo</a>.

 I love the workflow.
-I do my posts in VSCode, preview the posts locally, and push changes to my Github repo.
+I write my posts in VSCode, preview them locally using Hugo's built-in server, and push changes to my Github repo.
 Netlify builds and deploys the whole thing in seconds.

-There were a few steps involved in migration.
-The theme that I am using needed some tweaks.
-Not the most awesome theme in the world, and I'll probably change it soon, but it works for now.
+There were a few steps involved in migration from Wordpress.
+The Hugo theme that I am using needed some tweaks.
+It's not the most elegant theme in the world though, and I'll probably change it soon, but it works for now.
 I also wanted to retain the url schemes of my site on Wordpress.com.
 All the tweaks and content migration took me a couple of hours.
 DONE!

-Hugo obviously offers much more than what I am currently using and will probably need.
-I will keep exploring, and right now I am loving the blazing fast speed.
+Hugo obviously offers much more than what I am currently using.
+I will keep exploring, and right now I am loving the new workflow and the blazing fast speed.